 - Lots of customer support options

 - Well-designed custom hosting dashboard that makes it easy to do things like install WordPress

 - Modest to poor results when it comes to performance, especially under the strain of multiple users

 - Poor feedback in our hosting surveys when it comes to customer support and WordPress optimization

 Ultimately, Bluehost is something of a middle-of-the-pack option when it comes to WordPress hosting.
 It offers cheap plans, which can do fairly well for small sites not needing any sort of special features.
 However, it’s not the best choice if you’re looking for something that can scale well with your site, or if you want stellar performance.

 Of course, your experience may vary, but in our Bluehost review for WordPress this provider comes out looking fairly so-so.
 We’d encourage you to check out our roundup of Bluehost alternatives over at CodeinWP if you’re looking for more options.
-In addition, here are a few of our past hosting reviews to help with your research:

 Do you have any other questions about Bluehost that would help you make your decision?
 Ask away in the comments section!

 5 Essential Tips to Speed Up